huggingface/exporters/DESIGN_NOTES.md

 - The exporter may add extra metadata to allow making predictions from Xcode's model previewer.

 - Quantization and other optimizations can automatically be applied by `coremltools`, and therefore are part of the Core ML exporting workflow.
-The user can always make additional changes to the Core ML afterwards using `coremltools`.
+The user can always make additional changes to the Core ML afterwards using `coremltools`, such as renaming the inputs and outputs, applying quantization, etc.

 Note: Tokenizers are not a built-in feature of Core ML.
 A model that requires tokenized input must be tokenized by the user themselves.
 This is outside the scope of the Core ML exporter.